Google Rating

 Step 2: Measure the Mesh to the Section of the House

-Carefully roll out the gutter guard mesh and leave 20-30cm overhang at each end of the box gutter.
+Carefully roll out the gutter guard mesh and leave a 20-30cm overhang at each end of the box gutter.

 Step 3: Cut The Mesh From the Remaining Roll